brnco/AVAIL_Intro-To-CLI_Workshop/README.md

 ### MediaInfo

-MediaInfo creates structured technical metadata from a variety of audiovisual media filetypes, everything from sample rates to listing subtitle tracks.
-We won't be learning MediaInfo directly in this webinar, but I will be using it in a couple of examples.
-And, it's handy to have.
+MediaInfo displays structured technical metadata from a variety of audiovisual media filetypes, everything from sample rates to listing subtitle tracks

 #### Mac